logfellow/logstash-logback-encoder/README.md

 All the configuration parameters (except for sub-appender) of the [async appenders](#async-appenders) are valid for TCP appenders.
 For example, `waitStrategyType` and `ringBufferSize`.

-By default the TCP appenders will never block the logging thread - if the RingBuffer is full (e.g. due to slow network, etc), then events will be dropped.
+By default, the TCP appenders will never block the logging thread - if the RingBuffer is full (e.g. due to slow network, etc), then events will be dropped.
 If desired, the appender can also be configured to block and wait for free space, see [RingBuffer Full](#ringbuffer-full) for more information.

 The TCP appenders will automatically reconnect if the connection breaks.
 Multiple destinations can be configured to increase availability and reduce message lost.
 See [Multiple Destinations](#multiple-destinations) for more information.